PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 failure is the deliberately absent future composite owner.
 Production, dependencies, TensorFlow isolation, the 45-result inventory, and the exactly 128-ID/128-owner phase store remain unchanged.

+The latest implementation extracts the remaining layout-pass-set-1 recovery tail into one three-stage owner.
+The original quantized-suffix context and duplicate-Transpose policy are preserved, transpose/unary recovery retains its fixed layout-enabled and unary-passthrough-disabled policy, and safe-binary recovery receives the exact same embedded pass context.
+Source order and all three raw result identities are unchanged.

+Only the three observation-only lowerer assignments are replaced.
+The recorded squeeze/reshape phase, progress boundary, compatibility wrappers, independent callback routes, graph behavior, APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.
+Focused `10`, affected `482`, and standard `92 / 55 / 196 / 2 / 11` sequential tests pass.
+The phase store remains exactly 128 IDs and 128 owners, and the unconsumed-result inventory decreases from 45 to 43.